 5153.303-3 Reserved.

 5153.303-4 Format for a justification review document for other than full and open competition.

-Control No:

-Justification Review Document for Other Than Full and Open Competition

-Program/Equipment:

-Authority:

-Amount:

-Prepared by:

-Typed Name: DSN: _____________________

-Title: Date: _____________________

-E-mail:___________________________

-Contracting Officer:

-Typed Name: DSN: ______________________

-Date Reviewed: ___________________

-E-Mail: __________________________

-Technical Representative:

-Typed Name: DSN: _____________________

-Title: Date Reviewed: _____________

-Requirements Representative:

-Typed Name: DSN: ______________________

-Title: Date Reviewed: _____________

-Reviews: I have reviewed this justification and find it adequate to support other than full and open competition.

-Program Manager (1)

-Typed Name: DSN: ______________________

-Signature: ______________________ Date: ______________________

-Legal Counsel

-Typed Name: DSN: ______________________

-Signature: ______________________ Date: ______________________

-Command Advocate for Competition

-Typed Name: DSN: ______________________

-Signature: ______________________ Date: ______________________

-Senior Contracting Official

-Typed Name: DSN: ______________________

-Signature: ______________________ Date: ______________________

-(1) Add Program Executive Officer signature block when item is Program Executive Officer managed.

-Head of the Contracting Activity

-Typed Name: DSN: ______________________

-Signature: ______________________ Date: ______________________
+J&A FAR Part 6 Template is located in the Army Templates and Guides on PAM.

 5153.303-5 Format for a justification and approval for other than full and open competition.

+The J&A for other than full and open competition Template is located in the Army Templates and Guides on PAM.

-This format is mandatory for all justifications and approvals (J&As) in support of other than full and open competition.
+The Template is mandatory for all justifications and approvals (J&As) in support of other than full and open competition.
 Contracting officer will tailor the J&A’s format to accommodate other type justifications in accordance with the FAR approval thresholds and required content.